MaddyGuthridge/transdoc/docs/README.md

 ### Transforming documentation in source code

 Transdoc can also be used to transform documentation in source, by using a handler for your desired language.
+For more information, see the page on [handlers](handlers.md).